UCLH-DHCT/emap/docs/dev/features/waveform_hf_data.md

 Does Smartlinx support/require acknowledgement messages?
 No.

 Will we need to do our own buffering?
-Can we do the same thing the IDS does (whatever that is)?
+Can we do the same sort of thing the IDS does?
 Maybe.
 See issue https://github.com/UCLH-DHCT/emap/issues/48 for why we might have to implement some sort of buffering.

-HL7 messages from bedside monitor have ~40 measurements per message; ventilators ~1-10 (50Hz); ECGs (300Hz) not known.
+HL7 messages are not particularly space efficient: messages from bedside monitors have ~40 measurements per message;
+ventilators have ~1-10 per message (50Hz); ECGs (300Hz) not known.
 So this will be a high volume of text relative to the actual data.
-Although this inefficiency might keep a CPU core on the GAE fairly busy, at least it won't have any effect on the Emap queue and DB.
+Although this inefficiency might keep a CPU core or two on the GAE fairly busy, at least it won't have any effect on the Emap queue and DB.
-Since we plan to use SQL arrays in the DB, and Emap doesn't have a mechanism to collate multiple incoming interchange messages, we want each interchange message to result in one DB waveform row.
+Since we plan to use SQL arrays in the DB, and Emap doesn't have a mechanism to collate multiple incoming interchange messages, we want each interchange message to result in one DB waveform row being created.
 Therefore I collect up to 3000 data points in memory for each patient+data stream, collate it and send as a single interchange message, so it can become a single row in the DB.